-- 1. Uses and structures in all Agricultural-1 through Agricultural-4 zoning districts which: - a.
+- 1. Uses and structures in all Agricultural-1 and Agricultural-2 zoning districts which: - a.
 Are customarily accessory and clearly incidental and subordinate to permitted uses and structures. - b.
 Are located on the same lot as the permitted principal use or structure or on a contiguous lot in the same ownership. - c.
 Do not involve operations not in keeping with the character of a rural area. - 2.
 Examples of permitted accessory uses and structures include: - a.
 Barns and stables. - b.
 Private garages. - c.
 Private swimming pools. - d.
-On-site signs (see Section 4.2) - e.
-Residential facilities for caretakers whose work requires residence on the premises or for employees who will be quartered on the premises.
+On-site signs (See Section 4.2) - e.
+Residential facilities for caretakers whose work requires residence on the premises or for employees who will be quartered on the premises - f.
+Pre-manufactured Florida Department of Community Affairs certified buildings. - g.
+Mobile home, manufactured home, or other similar structure provided the following requirements are met: - (1) Property parcel shall be a minimum of five (5) acres; - (2) Mobile home, manufactured home or similar structure shall be located in the rear yard at least fifty (50) feet from the side and rear property lines; - (3) All Florida Building code requirements are met and a building permit is issued; - (4) No more than one (1) mobile home, manufactured home or similar structure shall be allowed per each five (5) acre; and. - (5) No cooking facilities permitted in mobile home or manufactured home. - h.
+Semi-trailers for storage.

-In Agricultural-1 through Agricultural-4 zoning districts: Junk yard or automobile wrecking yard, simulated gambling device establishments (see Section 2.1 for definition of simulated gambling device and Section 4.2 for supplementary regulations), slot machine establishments (see Section 2.1 for definition of slot machines and Section 4.2 for supplementary regulations) and any use or structure not specifically, provisionally or by reasonable implication permitted herein as a special exception.
+In Agricultural-1 and Agricultural-2 zoning districts: Junk yard or automobile wrecking yard, excavation of more than one hundred (100) cubic feet on parcels of one (1) acre or less in size, medical marijuana dispensing facilities, and any use or structure not specifically, provisionally or by reasonable implication permitted herein as a special exception.

-In Agricultural-1 thorough Agricultural-4 districts:
+In Agricultural-1 Districts: